makerdao/mips/MIP23/mip23.md

 ---
 ### MIP23c3: Domain Contributors

 The Domain Contributors within a domain perform work on tasks within their given domain.
 These tasks can either be directly assigned by Domain Facilitators, or can be performed on a contributors own initiative.

-Each domain will have its own specific requirements and responsibilites, but it is suggested that Domain Contributors keep the following principles in mind at all times:
+Each domain will have its own specific requirements and responsibilities, but it is suggested that Domain Contributors keep the following principles in mind at all times:
 * Communication - Be clear and upfront with the work you are doing within the domain.
 Make every effort to inform the Domain Facilitators of the status of your current work, as well as any issues or concerns.
 * Effectiveness - Aim to complete work assigned as agreed with the Domain Facilitators to a high level of quality.

 It is recommended that the Domain Facilitators attempt to cultivate and recruit as many Domain Contributors as possible within their domain.
 Redundancy is critical, and it is expected that Domain Contributors serve as the main source of potential candidates for Domain Facilitators.